-Submersible bridge (also known as Low-water crossing) sinks under water during floods.
-But it is cheaper and easier to construct than normal bridge because it is constructed closer to the water level, which makes the size of bridge small.
+Submersible bridge (also known as Low-water crossing) sinks under water during floods which occur a few times a year.
+It is cheaper and easier to construct a submersible bridge than a normal bridge because it is constructed closer to the water level, which makes the size of the bridge smaller.

-Why does JIP recommend to construct submersible bridges in Myanmar?
+Why does JIP recommend to construct submersible bridges?

-JIP believes that submersible bridge is a key approach to the development in Myanmar.
+JIP believes that submersible bridge construction is a key approach to develop countless rural areas in Myanmar.
 The improvement of local transportation will give the residents more opportunities for education, health care, employment and so on.
 Submersible bridge can be constructed with less money and time, so many local areas can have them easily.
-Submersible bridge project is currently supported by the grant aid from Japanese government but JIP encourages Myanmar local governments to construct roads and bridges on their own budgets through technical instruction by JIP.
+While submersible bridge project is currently supported by the grant aid from Japanese government, JIP encourages Myanmar local governments and engineers to construct submersible bridges by themselves through technical instruction by JIP.

 |No.||Name of Bridge||Region / State||Year||Length||Note|